Cacti/plugin_flowview/README.md

 # Installation

-Required:
+## Required:

 First, make sure you have the plugin architecture installed.

 Then, Install just like any other plugin, just copy it into the plugin directory, and Use Console -> Plugin Mangement to Install and Enable.

-Then, you must install flow-tools.
-Generally, flow-tools is available through yum, apt-get, emerge, etc.  Locate the path for your flow-tools (typically /usr/bin), and decide on a location for your flow data (in many cases /var/flow, or any other location).

-Once you have done all of this, goto Console->Settings->Misc and setup this information in the FlowView section.
+This version of the flowview plugin no longer requires flowtools or OpenFlashCharts.
+In fact the entire import and reporting process is handled through php and uses JavaScript based charting already available in Cacti.

+After installing, you should set your partitioning and retention settings from Console > Configuration > Settings > Misc.
+There is a flowview section there that you can customize.

 Next you have to setup your Cacti server as a FlowView sink from your various sources.
 Then, from FlowView -> Listeners, you must add the various listeners for all your flow-capture sources.

-Optional:

-If you don't already have flows coming to the cacti box and being stored with flow-capture you may follow the steps below to have cacti do this.

-Next copy the 'flow-capture' file in the flowview plugin directory to '/etc/init.d/' or the appropriate location.
-You have to edit this file to set the cacti base path.
-This file also supercedes whatever the operating system installed.

-Finally, start the 'flow-capture' process using '/etc/init.d/flow-capture start'.

-You may also want to insure that 'flow-capture' is a startup service using your operating systems default process.

-Also, remember that when using the Cacti 'flow-capture' init binary, that when you make changes to the various listeners, you must subsequently 'restart' the 'flow-capture' binary.
+It's critical that you specify the correct port, and if there is to be any filtering, having a value other than 0 for the allowed devices.

+You must then setup the init.d or systemd service to receive captured data and transfer into the Cacti database.
+Check the README.md in the service folder to describe this process.
+Any time you add a new listener, you must restart this service.

+## Automatic Flow Version Detection:

+The new Cacti based flow-capture script will auto-detect either V5, V9 or V10 flows automatically.
+So, can dynamically switch these streams versions without issue.
+However, we recommend you have one receiver per flow source, and that you feed multiple streams to the same receiver port.
+The flow-capture script also detects IPv4 and IPv6 addresses automatically.

+## Automatic Domain Resolution:

+The flow-capture script will receive the flow data, and attempt to resolve the domain names of the flows.
+In the case that an IP Address does not properly resolve to a domain, Cacti automatically queries IANA to find the owner and assigned as 'assumed' domain for those flows.
+If your Cacti server can not reach IANA, then those IP's will simply not be resolved.

+## Upgrading from Prior Versions

+Since the current release does not leverage flow-capture, you will need to migrate your existing flow data into the Cacti database.
+Before you perform this migration, ensure that your Cacti system, has enough space to handle all the flow data.
+You should check the size of your existing flows, and then verify that you have enough space to handle the data inside of a MySQL database.

+Once you have done this, simply run the 'import_flows.php' script and all your legacy flow data will be imported.
+Remember, it's important that you define your partitioning scheme ahead of time, especially if you have large quantities of flow data streaming into the Cacti server.

 # Possible Bugs?